end-initiative/end-initiative/pages/activities.md

 Availability:                   1st, 2nd, 3rd, 4th, 6th, 7th, 8th, 9th

 Profitable Days:                1st, 2nd, 3rd, 4th, 6th, 7th, 8th, 9th

-Requirements for all services:  Outlander, Pirate, Sailor, Swashbuckler

 Students now have the option to store vessels in the harbor at the cost of 1 point per month.
 Each student may only store 1 vessel at a time, and said vessel must fit within the dock's parameters (35’ across maximum).